CredaCash™ Crosschain Exchange Overview

 Exchange requests are matched one-to-one, i.e., a single sell request only matches a single buy request.
 If, after matching, a buy request still has an open balance, it can then match another sell request.
 A crosschain sell request however is always closed after its first and only match.
 This is necessary to ensure that the bitcoin payment address for each match is unique.

 The design of the exchange poses the question: “What would the matching result be if each user made their own matching decisions?”
-The consensus matching process attempts to duplicate what individual users themselves would do.
+The consensus matching process duplicates what individual users themselves would do.
 This process is guided by the decisional parameters that each user includes with their exchange requests, including the request amount, net rate required, expiration, etc.

 Conceptually, the implementation is fairly straightforward.
 Each buy request is compared to every sell request to determine which sell request would provide the buyer with the best (lowest) net rate, and each sell request is compared to every buy request to determine which buy request would provide the seller with the best (highest) net rate.
 If the best rates are mutual, i.e., a buy request and sell request each provide the other with the best net rate, then a consensus mutual match occurs.